THE HOLY SPIRIT AND BLESSED VIRGIN MARY WILL BEAUTIFY AND CELEBRATE YOU THIS YEAR

 First Reading: Isaiah 62:1-5; Second Reading: 1 Corinthians 12:4-11; Gospel: John 2:1-11

 Since the hour of His supreme self-manifestation had not yet come, Jesus Christ was reluctant to manifest His power.
 But, because of the loving compulsion of His mother, He consented to her plea in order to save the couple from unnecessary embarrassment.
 It would have been a great shame for the couple and for the family to send the guests away without wine, since in Palestine, any marriage feast without wine is no marriage feast at all.
-Meanwhile, the old wine which had finished symbolizes the Old Law (excruciating moments) and the new wine symbolizes the abundance of the grace that comes through Jesus Christ (joyous moments).
+Meanwhile, the old wine that had finished symbolizes the old law (excruciating moments), and the new wine symbolizes the abundance of the grace that comes through Jesus Christ (joyous moments).

-Moreover, the intercession of the Blessed Virgin Mary shows her solicitude for human beings in their moments of challenges and needs.
+Moreover, the intercession of the Blessed Virgin Mary shows her solicitude for human beings in their moments of challenge and need.
 Out of loving concern for human beings, she brings their needs and predicaments within the radius of Christ’s saving power.
-This gesture is a mysterious indication of her unique maternal role in the entire economy of Christian grace; that she can never abandon her children in time of difficulties.
+This gesture is a mysterious indication of her unique maternal role in the entire economy of Christian grace—that she can never abandon her children in times of difficulty.
 As a mother, she places herself between her Son and humanity in the reality of their sufferings and needs.
-This implies that the presence of Jesus Christ and Blessed Virgin Mary in our lives will always engender divine favour, peace and joyous celebrations, and also save us from shame.
+This implies that the presence of Jesus Christ and the Blessed Virgin Mary in our lives will always engender divine favour, peace, and joyous celebrations, and also save us from shame.

-Finally, after the Baptism of Jesus Christ, He began His public ministry (Salvific work) by bringing joy and happiness in the lives of the couple in a wedding feast at Cana, through the intercession of the Blessed Virgin Mary, her mother.
+Finally, after the Baptism of Jesus Christ, He began His public ministry (salvific work) by bringing joy and happiness into the lives of the couple at a wedding feast at Cana through the intercession of the Blessed Virgin Mary, her mother.

 Therefore, let us always do the following: